 Detecting property/attribute changes on Elements

-An important part which we have glanzed over in previous section is "How does Angular detect a change in custom element?".
+An important part which we have glanced over in previous section is "How does Angular detect a change in custom element?".

 A custom element can change DOM attributes or Element property.
 Changes to DOM attributes can be detected using DOM Mutation Observers.
 Angular will set up listeners and then react to changes appropriately.